All Saints’ Peterborough

 Worship

-10 am Sung service with children and youth involvement
+10am Sung service of Communion with children and youth programming.

 8am Quiet said Eucharist